wortoxs/awesome-config/README.md

 # Hi! world!
-This is awesome isntall the shell
+This is awesome install the shell
 You can `git clone https://github.com/denstiny/awesome-config.git`
 配张图片，hhh
 ![](https://i.bmp.ovh/imgs/2020/05/fce9611a63c196ee.png)